FudgyDRS/splice/projects/protocol/ll_generator/README.md

 __Co-Author: Maia Divine (Maiazana)__

-The purpose of this protocol is to send predefined ERC20 tokens from an existing wallet to a tax wallet provided that the wallet has tokens.
-Such a system is intended to dettur the early sale of tokens and promote price inflation.
+The purpose of this protocol is the no-code deployment of state contract that function via delegate calls to upgradable proxy contracts.

-The system functions by calling the `transferFrom` on any approval, transferring a percent the tax wallet.
+The system functions by calling the directory delegate that calls the directory proxy that points to the contract logic, versions to specific contract can also be locked in place.

+Version is indicated as so
+1.2.3

+(1) indicates a major revision (possible breaking changes, in that event contracts can be migrated/fixed/locked) (2) indicated sufficent revisions to be considered a full update (3) minor revisions

+DirectoryDelegate.sol
+version 0.0.1 - Intial build

 #### Perform tests: